 Vancouver, BC, Canada

-Villa Roofing is one of the largest roofing companies in the Lower Mainland, with 30 crews managing 50-80 projects at any given time.
+Villa Roofing is one of the largest roofing companies in the Lower Mainland.
 Health and Safety Manager Sam Livingstone has been working in the field for 23 years.
 Throughout his career, he’s seen the industry evolve its regulatory and compliance standards.
 He remembers the days before documentation and the trials the industry went through to implement its current standards.
 Today, Sam pushes for efficiency across his workforce and was an early adopter of documentation software.
 When he joined the Villa team, Sam immediately recommended Salus to improve efficiencies across the company.

 For health and safety teams, safety documentation ensures regulatory compliance, but it also keeps workers safe and keeps projects on schedule.
 Sam knew that paper-based systems were a thing of the past.
 With more than 150 Villa workers active at any given time, and training documentation, weekly inspections, and daily safety assessments due from each worker, Sam needed to collect, file, and analyze more than 300 documents per day.
 The biggest challenge for Villa was the custom nature of their forms.
 Each contractor, sub-contractor, and prime contractor needed a specific form.
 On top of that, each individual’s training certificates expired at different times.
 In order to effectively manage their workforce and move into the digital age, Villa needed a significant documentation upgrade.